Learn why the relationship between primitives and objects is complicated...especially when dealing with the built-in types 🤗

-In the earlier Strings tutorial and less so in the Of Pizza, Types, Primitives, and Objects tutorial, you got a sneak peek at something that is probably pretty confusing.
+In the earlier Strings tutorial and less so in the Of Pizza, Types, Primitives, and Objects tutorial, we got a sneak peek at something that is probably pretty confusing.
 I've stated many times that primitives are very plain and simple.
 Unlike Objects, they don't contain properties that allow you to fiddle with their values in interesting (or boring) ways.
-Yet, as clearly demonstrated by all the stuff you can do with strings, your primitives seem to have a mysterious dark side to them:
+Yet, as clearly demonstrated by all the stuff we can do with strings, our primitives seem to have a mysterious dark side to them:

-As you can see from this brief snippet, your greeting variable, which stores a primitive value in the form of text, seems to have access to the toUpperCase method.
+As we can see from this brief snippet, our greeting variable, which stores a primitive value in the form of text, seems to have access to the toUpperCase method.
 How is this even possible?
 Where did that method come from?
-Why am I here?
-Answers to confusing existential questions like this will make up the bulk of what you see in this page.
+Why are we here?
+Answers to confusing existential questions like this will make up the bulk of what you will see in this page.
 Also, I apologize for writing that previous sentence in passive voice.
 Happen again it won't.

-Because of how cute they are, it's easy to pick on strings as the main perpetrator of this primitive/Object confusion.
+Because of how fun and playful they are (kind of like a Golden Retriever!), it's easy to pick on strings as the main perpetrator of this primitive/Object confusion.
 As it turns out, many of the built-in primitive types are involved in this racket as well.
-Below is a table of the built-in Object types with the guilty parties that also exist as primitives highlighted:
+Below is a table of some popular built-in Object types with most of the guilty parties (Symbol and BigInt will be sitting this one out) that also exist as primitives highlighted:

 |Type||What it does|

 |Array||helps store, retrieve, and manipulate a collection of data|

 |Boolean||acts as a wrapper around the boolean primitive; still very much in love with true and false|

 |Date||allows you to more easily represent and work with dates|